4handheld/botsnacks/README.md

 * Bot menu template available and ready for editing : Just edit the bot token, verification token, menu text/payloads, get started payload, and more.

-* Easy Payment billing : A single method with just description text and the charge price.
-That's it!
+* Easy Payment billing : Request payment using a token, Description and Price.
+Payment platforms include paystack, remita, flutterwave, Paypal, Quickteller and Interswitch.

+* Postback as URLContent / QuickReply as URLContent : Easily fetch the response from an api endpoint if the endpoint has been set as a   payload for a QuickReply Button or a Postback button.

 * Pre-deployment debugging by running index.php on browser, sending sample requests and viewing responses: Test for bugs before production deployment